IvLabs/stagewise-knowledge-distillation/.ipynb_checkpoints/README-checkpoint.md

 )
 ```

-- Teacher model is pretrained using the same Imagenette dataset (subset of ImageNet) and gets around 94 % validation accuracy.
+- Teacher model is pretrained using the same Imagenette dataset (subset of ImageNet) and gets 93.6 % validation accuracy.

 | Training method | Model Accuracies (%) (trained 5 times) | Mean Accuracy (%) |
 | --------------|------------------------------------| ------------- |